DexterRoderick/game-center/TECHS.md

 PHOTO & SLIDESHOW PLAYBACK:
 Custom Scripting Probably - If you have any C# XNA code that can help please email us.

+RSS READER:
+Custom Scripting Probably - If you have any C# XNA code that can help please email us.

+INTERNET TV STREAMING:
+Custom Scripting Probably - If you have any C# XNA code that can help please email us.

+XBOX 360 CONTROLLER:
+Using the native components within XNA.

 MORE TO COME!